spc476/a09/README.txt

   Individual backends can have their own command line options that are activated after the '-f' option.
 They are:

+The RSDOS backend

+	-B filename

+		Use the given filename to generate the BASIC code to reserve memory, load the file from disk, and define the various routines for use by BASIC.
+This is in addition to the normal file that the -o options generates.
+This filename is for the local filesystem.
+If this is not given, no BASIC file is generated.

+	-L line

+		The line number for the BASIC code.
+It defaults to 10, but can be any value between 0 and 63999.

+	-N rsdosfilename

+		The filename for use in BASIC.
+If not given, this will translate the name of the output file to one usable by RS-DOS.

+	-P size

+		The size of the string storage for the CLEAR BASIC command generated.
+It defaults to 200.

 The SREC backend

 	-0 file